-- For undergraduate architecture studios faculty submit a numerical grade using the procedures above. - Faculty must also provide a thorough written assessment of each student's performance in the studio.
-Faculty should submit assessments directly to each student as soon as possible after the end of the quarter, but under no circumstances after the first day of the subsequent quarter.
-Faculty must also submit one hard copy of each evaluation to the undergraduate program advisor who will place them in the students' files.
+- For undergraduate architecture studios faculty submit a numerical grade using the online grading system. - Faculty must also provide a thorough written evaluation of each student's performance in the studio.
+Faculty should submit performance evaluation directly to each student and send a copy to the undergraduate program advisor within two weeks of the last day of classes.
 The undergraduate program advisor can supply sample forms for these assessments.